watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/watsonx_discovery_install_and_setup.md

             - ip: 172.30.249.131
     ```

 ### Provision a watsonx Assistant instance in your CloudPak cluster
+From you CloudPak cluster, you need to provision a watsonx Assistant instance.

 ### Follow the instructions to [build a custom extension in watsonx Assistant with Elasticsearch API](../../starter-kits/elasticsearch/README.md#build-a-custom-extension-in-watsonx-assistant-with-elasticsearch-api)